US officials heading to Solomons over China pact worries

 The draft, which was leaked online, says Chinese warships could stop in the Solomons and China could send police and armed forces there “to assist in maintaining social order.”

-The Solomons has sought to downplay the significance of the agreement and says it won’t lead to a China establishing a military base there, but many neighboring countries and Western nations remain worried.
+The Solomons has sought to downplay the significance of the agreement and says it won’t lead to China establishing a military base there, but many neighboring countries and Western nations remain worried.

 U.S. State Department spokesman Ned Price said the agreement could destabilize the Solomon Islands and would set a concerning precedent for the wider Pacific region.